stygian-phrygian/cuenca/README.md

     Configure your guest OS to have a named host network adaptor.

-    Open client.html in your guest OS browser.
+    Open client.html in your guest OS browser then switch focus outside the VM.

-When the client.html ***has focus*** keystrokes are streamed into server.js and passed into xdotool.
+##Usage

+Set window focus to client.html in your guest OS ***then*** switch focus out of your VM into host OS applications.

+*Nota Bene* Infinite "key press" loops will occur if you maintain focus on client.html while server.js is running because xdotool emits *global* key presses.